Supreme Court of Texas: Structure of the court and membership

-The Texas Supreme Court consists of a Chief Justice and eight associate justices.
+The Texas Supreme Court consists of a Chief Justice and eight justices.
 All positions are elective.
 While the chief has special administrative responsibilities, each member has one vote and may issue a dissenting or concurring opinion.
 Granted cases are assigned to justices' chambers for opinion authorship by draw.
 Grants require four votes.
 Judgments are rendered by majority vote.
 Per curiam opinions may be issued if at least six justices agree.
 Petitions for review are automatically denied after 30 days unless at least one justice pulls them off the metaphorical conveyor belt.

 To serve on the court, a candidate must be at least 35 years of age, a citizen of Texas, licensed to practice law in Texas, and must have practiced law (or have been a lawyer and a judge of a court of record together) for at least ten years.
-The Clerk of the Court, currently Blake A. Hawthorne, is appointed by the Justices and serves a four-year term, which is renewable.
+The Clerk of the Court, currently Blake A. Hawthorne, is appointed by the justices and serves a four-year term, which is renewable.

 All members of the Texas Supreme Court typically belong to the same party because all are elected in statewide races, rather than by the electorates of smaller appellate districts, as the justices on the intermediate appellate courts are.
 Although there are fourteen such courts, the state is geographically divided into thirteen.
 Two appellate courts (the 1st and the 14th, sitting in Houston) serve coextensive districts covering ten counties, including Harris County.
 Recent proposals to reorganize the Texas appellate court system by consolidating districts, and creating a specialty court of appeals for government-entity cases, failed in the Texas legislature's 2021 regular session.